Atherosclerosis: Statins

-The group of medications referred to as statins are widely prescribed for treating atherosclerosis.
+Statin medications are widely prescribed for treating atherosclerosis.
 They have shown benefit in reducing cardiovascular disease and mortality in those with high cholesterol with few side effects.
-Secondary prevention therapy, which includes high-intensity statins and aspirin, is recommended by multi-society guidelines for all patients with history of ASCVD (atherosclerotic cardiovascular disease) to prevent recurrence of coronary artery disease, ischemic stroke, or peripheral arterial disease.
+Secondary prevention therapy, which includes high-intensity statins and aspirin, is recommended by multi-society guidelines for all patients with a history of ASCVD (atherosclerotic cardiovascular disease) to prevent the recurrence of coronary artery disease, ischemic stroke, or peripheral arterial disease.
 However, prescription of and adherence to these guideline-concordant therapies is lacking, particularly among young patients and women.

 Statins work by inhibiting HMG-CoA (hydroxymethylglutaryl-coenzyme A) reductase, a hepatic rate-limiting enzyme in cholesterol's biochemical production pathway.
-By inhibiting this rate-limiting enzyme, the body is unable to produce cholesterol endogenously, therefore reducing serum LDL-cholesterol.
+Inhibiting this rate-limiting enzyme reduces the body's ability to produce cholesterol endogenously, thereby reducing the level of LDL-cholesterol in the blood.
 This reduced endogenous cholesterol production triggers the body to then pull cholesterol from other cellular sources, enhancing serum HDL-cholesterol.
-These data are primarily in middle-age men and the conclusions are less clear for women and people over the age of 70.
+These data are primarily in middle-aged men; the conclusions are less clear for women or for people over the age of 70.

 Surgery

 When atherosclerosis has become severe and caused irreversible ischemia, such as tissue loss in the case of peripheral artery disease, surgery may be indicated.
-Vascular bypass surgery can re-establish flow around the diseased segment of artery, and angioplasty with or without stenting can reopen narrowed arteries and improve blood flow.
+Vascular bypass surgery can re-establish flow around the diseased segment of the artery, and angioplasty with or without stenting can reopen narrowed arteries and improve blood flow.
 Coronary artery bypass grafting without manipulation of the ascending aorta has demonstrated reduced rates of postoperative stroke and mortality compared to traditional on-pump coronary revascularization.

 Other

-There is evidence that some anticoagulants, particularly warfarin, which inhibit clot formation by interfering with Vitamin K metabolism, may actually promote arterial calcification in the long term despite reducing clot formation in the short term.
+There is evidence that some anticoagulants, particularly warfarin, which inhibit clot formation by interfering with Vitamin K metabolism, may promote arterial calcification in the long term despite reducing clot formation in the short term.
 Also, small molecules such as 3-hydroxybenzaldehyde and protocatechuic aldehyde have shown vasculoprotective effects to reduce risk of atherosclerosis.

 Epidemiology

 Cardiovascular disease, which is predominantly the clinical manifestation of atherosclerosis, is one of the leading causes of death worldwide.

 Almost all children older than age 10 in developed countries have aortic fatty streaks, with coronary fatty streaks beginning in adolescence.

-In 1953, a study was published which examined the results of 300 autopsies performed on U.S. soldiers who had died in the Korean War.
+In 1953, a study was published that examined the results of 300 autopsies performed on U.S. soldiers who had died in the Korean War.
 Despite the average age of the soldiers being just 22 years old, 77% of them had visible signs of coronary atherosclerosis.
 This study showed that heart disease could affect people at a younger age and was not just a problem for older individuals.

-In 1992, a report had shown that microscopic fatty streaks were seen in the left anterior descending artery in over 50% of children aged 10–14 and 8% had even more advanced lesions with more accumulations of extracellular lipid.
+In 1992, a report showed that microscopic fatty streaks were seen in the left anterior descending artery in over 50% of children aged 10–14, and 8% had even more advanced lesions with more accumulations of extracellular lipid.

-In a 2005 report of a study done between 1985–1995, it was found that around 87% of aortas and 30% of coronary arteries in age group 5–14 years had fatty streaks which increased with age.
+A 2005 report of a study done between 1985 and 1995 found that around 87% of aortas and 30% of coronary arteries in the age group 5–14 years had fatty streaks, which increased with age.